 1. Is a parent’s plan more affordable?

-If the parents’ group health insurance plan includes additional children, the payroll-deducted premium is likely the “family” rate, and it won’t go down if one child is removed from the plan.
+If the parents’ group health insurance plan includes additional children and the parent works for a large employer, the payroll-deducted premium is likely the “family” rate, and it won’t go down if one child is removed from the plan.
 In that case, staying on a parent’s plan might be the best alternative, since there would be additional premiums associated with a university-sponsored plan or coverage purchased in the individual market.

 2. Studying out of state?